 Children will be greeted at the JCC in Newton and escorted to supervised free play, lunch and snack in our beautiful outdoor pavilion on nice days, and in our brand new indoor spaces during the colder months.

 We will gather together for group activities centered on the core values of Discovery Club including community service projects, holiday celebrations, crafts, music and more!

 You and your child will have the opportunity to select the workshops you are interested in participating in throughout the year in any of our four focus areas – Nature, Technology, Culture and Movement.

 Sample Daily Schedule

-Meet Our Expert Instructors
+Meet Some of Our Expert Instructors

 Sharon Ellen Burtman is the 1995 United States Women’s Chess Champion.
 She also competed in two Women’s World Chess Championships.
 Sharon has over 30 years of teaching experience, and she was the keynote speaker at the Massachusetts Chess Association Education Expo in 2014 and 2015.

 Just beyond our doors - in city and suburbs alike - there is a wondrous world of natural activity.
 Whether in a local forest, pond, or even the park at the end of the block, the cycle of life and the daily happenings of nature can delight a young child's unbridled curiosity all year round.
 PUDDLESTOMPERS' mission is to connect the youngest naturalists to the open spaces in their communities.
 By providing children and families with seeds of interest and tools of exploration, PUDDLESTOMPERS seeks to help build the foundation for lifelong enjoyment, love of the outdoors, and lasting stewardship of nature.
 A percentage of PUDDLESTOMPERS' revenues are given to the host towns to support local environmental education and/or conservation efforts.